yining043/yining043.github.io/_pages/about.md

 Hi, I am currently a Postdoctoral Associate at [MIT](https://www.mit.edu/)'s [Laboratory for Information and Decision Systems (LIDS)](https://lids.mit.edu/), mentored by [Prof. Cathy Wu](http://www.wucathy.com/blog/).
 Previously, I was a Research Fellow at Nanyang Technological University (NTU), collaborating with [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj/) and [Prof. Zhiguang Cao](https://zhiguangcaosg.github.io/) (from SMU).
 I obtained my Ph.D. degree in Industrial Systems Engineering at National University of Singapore (NUS), in March 2024, where I am honored to be advised by [Prof. Yeow Meng Chee](https://ymchee66.github.io/home/).
 I received my B.E. degree from School of Computer Science and Engineering, South China University of Technology (SCUT), in June 2019, advised by [Prof. Yuejiao Gong](https://scholar.google.com/citations?user=Mi0Zu3IAAAAJ&hl=en).

 I am working at the intersection of **Machine Learning (ML)** and **Optimization**, striving to develop automated ML solutions to address complex optimization and decision-making challenges.
-My research has been featured in top-tier conferences such as *ICML*, *NeurIPS*, *ICLR*, *KDD*, *IJCAI*, etc, and top-tier journals such as *TPAMI*, *TNNLS*, *SMCA*, *TITS*, etc. I have served as an Area Chair for the *IEEE CAI* conference and actively served as a Reviewer/PC Member for top-tier conferences, workshops, and journals, recognized with best reviewer awards.
+My research has been featured in top-tier conferences such as *ICML*, *NeurIPS*, *ICLR*, *KDD*, etc, and top-tier journals such as *TPAMI*, *TNNLS*, *SMCA*, *TITS*, etc. I have served as an Area Chair for the *IEEE CAI* conference and actively served as a Reviewer/PC Member for top-tier conferences, workshops, and journals, recognized with best reviewer awards.

 Welcome to see my [publications](https://yining043.github.io/publications/), [academic services](https://yining043.github.io/service/), [experience](https://yining043.github.io/experience/), and [honors & awards](https://yining043.github.io/honors/), and welcome to reach out for collaboration!
 You may approach me at:
 * **Office**: 45-611, 51 Vassar St, Cambridge, MA 02139